- Side Effects

-List and examples (brand and generic names) of some FDA-approved cholinesterase inhibitors.
+Brand and generic names of some FDA-approved cholinesterase inhibitors include

 Cholinesterase inhibitors have not been well studied in pregnant women.
 It is not known whether they are safe to use during pregnancy or while breastfeeding.
 If you are pregnant, check with your OB/GYN doctor before using any of these drugs.